k3tchup/google_drive_sync/readme.md

 [x] multi-thread for uploads

+[ ] pause local or remote queue handling while performing i/o operations, otherwise we end up consuming events for the actions we are performing.

 [ ] for uploading changes, need to compare modified times before changing the remote files

 [ ] change all silly while loops to queues and multi-thread that stuff